max-severin/callb/README.md

 3. Done.
 Configure the plugin in the plugins settings tab of shop backend.

 ## Settings
-After plugin install, you need to select or create a hyperlink or other html-element in the theme template, when clicking on which will open a window with the form callback, and then set to element attribute identifier (id) or class (class).
+After plugin install, you need to select or create a hyperlink or other html-element in the theme template, when clicking on which will open a form of callback, and then set to element attribute identifier (id) or class (class).
 This element examples:
 *&lt;a id="call-back-button"&gt;Callback&lt;/a&gt;*
 Or:
 *&lt;a class="call-back-button"&gt;Callback&lt;/a&gt;*